tasmania-springtime-banner

 • sun iconDay 7

-• calendar icon Sunday 26 April 2026
+• calendar icon Monday 26 April 2027

-To Okayama this morning by train to visit Kōraku-en, one of the Three Great Gardens of Japan (along with Kenroku-en and Kairaku-en).
+To Okayama this morning by train to visit Koraku-en, one of the Three Great Gardens of Japan (along with Kenroku-en and Kairaku-en).
 This quintessential Japanese garden was created 300 years ago by the daimyo (domain lord) Ikeda Tsunamasa, lord of Okayama, as a symbol of the power of the Samurai.

 • sun iconDay 8

-• calendar icon Monday 27 April 2026
+• calendar icon Tuesday 27 April 2027

 Ritsurin Garden (B)

-Our coach will take us to Japan’s fourth main island of Shikoku across the Great Seto Bridge which is the longest series of double-decker bridges in the world.
 Our destination is the sublime Ritsurin Garden in the city of Takamatsu.
-Built by local feudal lords during the early Edo Period, it’s considered one of the best gardens in Japan.
+Built by local feudal lords during the early Edo period, it’s considered one of the finest gardens in Japan.
 It’s divided into a Japanese style garden in the south and western style garden in the north; all are set in front of the wooded Mt.
 Shiun which serves as a wonderful background and great example of borrowed scenery.

 • sun iconDay 9

-• calendar icon Tuesday 28 April 2026
+• calendar icon Wednesday 28 April 2027

 Kurashiki (B/D)

-To the picturesque old town of Kurashiki with its preserved canal precinct that dates to the Edo Period when the city served as a rice distribution centre.
-Storehouses now house traditional denim and ceramics.
-Afternoon train to Kokura.
+To the old picturesque town of Kurashiki with its preserved canal area that dates back to the Edo period (1603-1867), when the city served as an important rice distribution centre.
+The name Kurashiki translated as town of storehouses where rice was kept.

 • sun iconDay 10

-• calendar icon Wednesday 29 April 2026
+• calendar icon Thursday 29 April 2027

-Kawachi Fujien Wisteria Garden (B/D)
+Kawachi Fujien (B/L/D)

-The famous wisteria arches await today at Kawachi Wisteria Garden, a private garden in the hills south of central Kitakyushu, famous for its spectacular planting of wisteria.
+The famous wisteria arches await today at Kawachi Fujien Wisteria Garden, a private garden in the hills south of central Kitakyushu, famous for its spectacular planting of wisteria.
 Two tunnels each 100 metres long are planted with different species of wisteria, ranging from white, lilac, pink, mauve to dark purple.

 A viewpoint at the top of the hillside garden allows for views across the sea of wisteria and the surrounding valley.
 Lunch included today.
-Afternoon Express train to Matsue.
-Check into our Ryokan for the next two nights.

 • sun iconDay 11

-• calendar icon Thursday 30 April 2026
+• calendar icon Friday 30 April 2027

-Yushien Garden (B/D)
+Yuushien Garden (B/D)

-Peony heaven today at Yushien Garden, a treasure trove of peonies in an area famous for ginseng and peonies.
+Peony heaven today at Yuushien Garden, a treasure trove of peonies in an area famous for ginseng and peonies.
 Located on the sparsely populated Daikonshima Island in the middle of brackish Lake Nakaumi lies this exquisite Japanese garden full of mist, maples, ponds, waterfalls and stone bridges.
 You’ll come across a little timber house with a collection of fish tanks in the portico.
 Inside its cool and the peony display is breathtaking.
 Wandering on, we admire the local peony growing competition with peonies as large as your face.

 Next stop is the Adachi Museum of Art’s meticulous celebrated garden, awarded the best garden in Japan.
 Founded by Adachi Zenko in 1980 as a way of combining his passions for Japanese art, garden design and the works by Japanese painters and ceramicists.
 A true lover of gardens, Adachi collected each of the pines and stones himself for the six picture or ‘scroll’ gardens: the Karesansui Garden, the Garden of White Sand and Green Pine, the Moss Garden and the Pond Garden which you view from windows inside the museum.
 This garden crystallises the Japanese landscape – depicting its island geography, forests, bamboo glades, pine-topped mountains, rushing rivers, mountain crags and surrounding sea.